11 FAQs About ASP.NET Hosting

 2. Web server

-Most Windows servers use an IIS framework, which is Microsoft’s proprietary web server.
+Most Windows web hosting servers use an Internet Information Services (IIS) framework, which is Microsoft’s proprietary web server.
 Kestrel, the cross-platform web server included in ASP.NET Core, is gaining popularity.

 Site owners using Linux have several open-source options to choose from: Apache, NGINX, and LiteSpeed are the most common.